docsforadobe/after-effects-plugin-guide/docs/aegps/aegp-suites.rst

 Render Suites
 ================================================================================

-Since we introduced the AEGP API, we’ve been asked to provide functions for retrieving rendered frames.
+Since we introduced the AEGP API, we've been asked to provide functions for retrieving rendered frames.

 These function suites allows you to do just that.